Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Introduction

 \section{Introduction}

-The rapid advancement in deep learning has led to a growing number of scenarios where images are analyzed by both humans and recognition models, such as farm surveillance.
-Learned Image Compression (LIC) for human viewing preserves perceptual details, whereas Image Coding for Machines (ICM) discards information irrelevant to recognition.
-To bridge this gap, scalable image compression techniques that simultaneously support both human visual perception and machine vision are required.
-Existing approaches address this by transmitting supplementary information for human viewing, thereby increasing the bitrate.
+The rapid advancement in deep learning has led to a growing number of scenarios where images are usually analyzed by recognition models and occasionally checked by humans, such as traffic surveillance.
+However, these two objectives require distinct types of images and therefore codecs need to be optimized for each.
+Learned Image Compression (LIC) for human viewing focuses on preserving perceptual details.
+In contrast, Image Coding for Machines (ICM) discards information irrelevant to recognition tasks.
+To bridge this gap, scalable image compression techniques that simultaneously support both human visual perception and machine vision have been studied.

+Some existing approaches to scalable image coding have addressed this challenge by transmitting supplementary information.
+In this method, machine-oriented image is first decoded.
+When human viewing is required, additional information that allows the machine-oriented image to be converted into a human-oriented one is transmitted.
+While effective, these methods inevitably increase the overall bitrate.

-A novel diffusion-based method mitigates this by generating human-oriented images from machine-oriented ones without additional bitrate.
+A novel diffusion-based approach offers an alternative by converting machine-oriented images into human-oriented ones without transmitting any additional data with a guided diffusion model.
+This method demonstrates superior performance in perceptual metrics.
 However, although diffusion models are known to produce highly diverse outputs depending on the random seed, the method employs only a single random seed, which may lead to suboptimal image quality.

 In this paper, we propose a method that improves the quality of generated images by selecting the optimal seed through multiple reverse diffusion processes.
 To reduce computation, we further propose a strategy that selects the optimal seed based on intermediate outputs from early reverse diffusion steps.
-Our method transmits only the selected seed and therefore requires virtually no additional bitrate.
-Experimental results show that our proposed method improves the quality of generated images for humans.